 - Look for Daily Deals: While you might be growing tired of endless e-mails from sites like Groupon and LivingSocial, paying especially close attention to them for at least one more week could really pay off.
 Countless Valentine’s specials are going to be offered; you just need to be decisive when the right one catches your eye.

 ** Numbers may exceed 100% in total due to double counting.

 Ask The Experts: Examining the Economics of Love

-- Is Valentine’s Day based more in history or corporate influence?
+- Is Valentine’s Day, in its current form, based more in history or corporate influence?